mferlic/CATIE2023_code_along/README.md

 # CATIE2023_code_along
-simple code along R project
+Simple hands-on component to accompany the Virtual Models

-Launch the R project in RStudio.

-renv should activate and load the required packages.
+Get started: Launch the R project in RStudio. renv should activate and load the required packages.

 Contains two R scripts: